 Surrounded by lush woods, picturesque vineyards, and centuries-old olive groves, the tiny borgo of Stomennano near Monteriggioni embodies all that is quintessentially Tuscan: old stone farmhouses, dazzling Italian-style gardens, and wine cellars producing superb Chianti Classico.

-At the core of this exclusive family estate is a fabulous 17th-century villa, decorated with majestic frescoes, romantic fireplaces, and original historic furnishings.
+At the core of this exclusive family estate is a fabulous 17th-century villa decorated with majestic frescoes, romantic fireplaces, and original historic furnishings.
 Needless to say, couples looking for a dreamy, intimate wedding venue in Tuscany will irremediably fall in love with Stomennano’s magical setting and facilities.

-Perched on a rocky promontory overlooking the gentle hills of Montefeltro, Borgo Cisterna invites guests to experience Tuscany of yesteryear in a fortified medieval village made of typical stone structures and towers.
+Perched on a rocky promontory overlooking the gentle hills of Montefeltro, Borgo Cisterna invites guests to experience the Tuscany of yesteryear in a fortified medieval village made of typical stone structures and towers.
 Rooms are comfortable and steeped in old-world charm, and the menu emphasizes regional cooking and local ingredients.

-The charismatic agriturismo comes complete with a panoramic swimming pool, and offers a host of activities, from cooking classes to horseback riding.
+The charismatic agriturismo comes complete with a panoramic swimming pool and offers a host of activities, from cooking classes to horseback riding.

 Borgo Storico Seghetti Panichi

 From the striking manicured gardens to the lavishly appointed interiors to the top-notch service, you’ll feel like royalty at Borgo Storico Seghetti Panichi.
-Located in the southern Italian province of Le Marche and run by Princess Giulia Panichi Pignatelli, this medieval fortress converted into boutique hotel accommodates guests in luxurious themed apartments and richly decorated suites, teeming with noble materials, artwork, and collectibles.
+Located in the southern Italian province of Le Marche and run by Princess Giulia Panichi Pignatelli, this medieval fortress converted into a boutique hotel accommodates guests in luxurious themed apartments and richly decorated suites teeming with noble materials, artwork, and collectibles.

 Every meal is a unique experience at Ristorante del Borgo, which serves dishes that fuse tradition and originality along with fine Italian wines.